ju-lewis/point-track/components.md

 When programming the ZED-F9P and ESP32, connect TX to TX and RX to RX.
 The UART pin headers are intended to be read from the perspective of the master device.

+## Final board dimensions:
+Board: 50.038mm * 99.949mm
+Height: 14.86mm + 10mm = 24.9mm

+19.812mm to the edge of the USB-C port

+2.159mm to the edge of the SMA connector
+41.148mm to the other edge of the SMA connector

+0.635mm to the side of the switch
+1.651mm to the other side of the switch